specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 ```
 {% endcode %}

+This feature description describes the usage of this feature.
+You can also check the reference guide of the [`hierarchies` configuration setting](../../reference/configuration/configuration-hierarchies.md).

 ## Supported hierarchy types

 The following table contains an overview of the supported hierarchy types.
 The sections below contain further details for the different types.
 The [common hierarchy settings](#common-hierarchy-settings) can be used for each hierarchy type.